jedi661/UoFiddlerPixel/README.md

 - Add Implemented color selection and saving for form and controls.
 - Add image converter: black and white, different colors, and functions.
 - Add Paragraph-to-Line Converter.
+- Add XmlException if XML is missing Load Animationlist.

 Version : 4.12.3
 - Add Items Image Colors and Update.